What is gaming addiction?

 2. Losing phase

-- Increased betting, attempts to recoup, growing tension
+- Increased rates, attempts to recoup, growing tension

 3. Despair phase